Gospel: Mark 10:2-12

 What experience do you have of divorce?
 How has divorce affected the people involved?
 Has it given you an opportunity to help others grow closer to God?
 How?

 Family is a core value to all societies, no matter their cultural form.
-Anything that challenges family should be rejected.
+Anything that challenges the family should be rejected.
 Divorce may not challenge every family, but it should be a concern to everyone because it affects the stability of the parents and the welfare of the children.

 Maybe we should ask the question in a more positive vein.
 What are we doing to promote the good of families?
-How can we insure the stability of parents and the good of children?
+How can we ensure the stability of parents and the good of children?

 Consider those two questions in your own personal world.
 How can you help a family, its parents and offspring grow this week?